The Complete Uk lawn glossary

 Iron (Fe)

 A micronutrient essential for chlorophyll production.
-Gives grass a deep green colour and helps harden turf against stress and disease.
+Gives grass a deep green colour and helps harden turf against stress.

 Robbie's Take

 Iron is my secret weapon for getting that deep green colour without pushing excess growth.
-Ferrous sulphate or chelated iron products work well.
 Apply in cool, damp conditions and water in.
 Great for autumn and winter colour boost.

 K